Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 During the consultation, I carefully assess several factors that directly impact the result of the neck lift:

 The neck lift is rarely performed in complete isolation.
-In the vast majority of cases, I combine it with other procedures for a harmonious and complete result.
+In the vast majority of cases, I combine it with other procedures for a balanced and complete result.
+Patients who choose medical tourism in Brazil often take advantage of combining multiple procedures in a single surgical session, optimising their recovery time and overall cost.

 The most frequent and powerful combination.
 The deep plane facelift addresses the middle and lower third of the face, while the neck lift completes the rejuvenation of the cervical region.
 Together, they offer the most complete and natural result possible.
 In my technique, the dissection is continuous from the face to the neck, allowing for uniform repositioning of the entire structure.